Peter Pelham

+Peter Pelham (/ˈpɛləm/; c.
+1695 – December 1751) was an American portrait painter and engraver, born in England.

 London

 Born c.
 1695 in London, Pelham was one of several London artists who learned the then new technique of the mezzotint engraving.
 Of his use of the medium one writer has said: "Pelham handled the rocker heavily, and so gave to his prints a darker appearance than usual".
+His father, who died in Chichester, Sussex, in 1756, is revealed in letters to his son in America as a man of some property.

-He obviously was well trained as a portrait painter, and he must have had influential connections, for between 1720 and 1726 he produced portrait plates of Queen Anne, George I, the Earl of Derby, Lord Wilmington, Lord Carteret, Lord Molesworth, Edmund Gibson, and others.
+He was well trained as a portrait painter, and had influential connections, and between 1720 and 1726 he produced portrait plates of Queen Anne, George I, the Earl of Derby, Lord Wilmington, Lord Carteret, Lord Molesworth, Edmund Gibson, and others.
 Why, amidst such engagements, Pelham should have emigrated is mysterious, if, as seems quite certain, the poor schoolmaster, limner and engraver of Boston, Massachusetts, is identical with the well-employed mezzotinter of London.
 It is possible that he left in disgrace.
 His portrait of Massachusetts Governor Samuel Shute, painted at London in 1724, was brought, according to plausible family tradition, to Boston to serve as introduction to local celebrities.